Classification of chiral fermionic CFTs of central charge $\le 16$: Introduction and Summary

 We can also consider theories with $c_L \neq c_R$.
 We require our CFTs to be modular invariant, in the sense that we have a partition function, rather than a partition vector, on a closed two-dimensional surface, and that the large diffeomorphisms act by phases and not by matrices.
 Among such CFTs, purely chiral CFTs, i.e.\ those with $c_L>0$ and $c_R=0$, have been used in theoretical physics in a different context.
 For example, purely chiral bosonic CFTs with $c_L=16$ can be used as the worldsheet degrees of freedom for spacetime-supersymmetric heterotic string theories \cite{Gross:1984dd}.
-Two such examples at $c_L=16$ have long been known, one with $\e_8\times\e_8$ symmetry and another with $\Spin(32)/\bZ_2$ symmetry.
+Two such examples at $c_L=16$ have long been known, one with $\e_8\times\e_8$ symmetry and another with $\Spin(32)/\bZ_2$ symmetry.\footnote{\comment{ The Lie group $\Spin(4k)$ has center $\bZ_2 \times \bZ_2$, so we can consider three $\bZ_2$ quotients.
+If the quotient by one of them gives $\SO(4k)$, then the quotient by either of the other two gives what we exclusively call $\Spin(4k)/\bZ_2$.} }

 In general, chiral operators in any CFT form a tight mathematical structure known as a chiral algebra in theoretical physics and formalized as a vertex operator algebra in mathematics.
 In a purely chiral CFT, the generating function of this algebra needs to be modular invariant by itself, which puts very strong constraints on such systems.
 This has allowed mathematicians to classify chiral bosonic CFTs with $c_L=16$ in this century \cite{DongMason}, without assuming that they are obtained from either a lattice or a free fermionic construction, thereby confirming that the chiral bosonic CFTs with $\e_8\times\e_8$ and $\Spin(32)/\bZ_2$ symmetries are the only possible ones.\footnote{ This can be considered as a worldsheet counterpart to string universality in ten dimensions, studied using supergravity in \cite{Adams:2010zy}.}.